 - 1 garlic clove, chopped

 - 1 packet taco seasoning*

-- Cliantro (optional), garnish
+- Cilantro (optional), garnish

-- Reduced fat sour cream (optional), garnish
+- Reduced-fat sour cream (optional), garnish

-- 2 tbsp olive oil
+- 2 tablespoons olive oil

-- Salt and Pepper
+- Salt and pepper

 - Slice the peppers in half so each pepper makes two.
 Pull the stems, ribs, and seeds out gently, so as not to rip the pepper.
 Set aside.

 - Once the onions are translucent, add the turkey to the pan and cook until no longer pink.